Jay-Nindu/neural-net-in-cxx/README.md

 # neural-net-in-cxx
-Implementation of neural network architecture in c++.
-This is designed to predict housing prices from the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
-The model uses He weight initialisation, and also leaky-relu.
-Feature vectors are standardised before being passed into the neural network.
-Backpropogation uses batch gradient descent.
-MSE loss is used as a criterion.
+This is an implementation of neural network architecture in c++, designed to predict housing prices from the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
+The model uses He weight initialisation, leaky-relu activation for all layers except for the output layer, batch gradient descent, and MSE loss.
+Feature vectors are standardised before being passed into the network.

 Included also in the discussion below, as well as in [pytorch_implementation.py](pytorch_implementation.py), is an implementation of a neural network in pytorch also trained on the [California housing dataset](https://scikit-learn.org/dev/modules/generated/sklearn.datasets.fetch_california_housing.html).
 This will serve as a touchstone to compare the effectiveness of my neural-net implentation against.